wenliangz/try-django-19/notes.md

         and validate it by youself (like if statment).
 The somekey is a string representing the associated html <input name="somekey" />
         - The django form has built-in validation if you pass the request.POST object to the form class,e.g. form =PostForm(request.POST) and  validated by is_valid method: **form.is_valid().
 The validated data will be saved in the form instance, and can be accessed by form.cleaned_data[somekey]** after calling form.save(commit=False) method
          - the form instance can also be saved to model by calling instance.save() method.
+- After processing the form, we usually want to redirect to the item detail view, so we import HttpResponseRedirect in view.py, and return HttpResponseRedirect(instance.get_absolute_url()) if form is valid in the post create view.

+# -----------------Update View ---------------

+# 9. Instance Update View, what we need in the view:
+- **instance of model**: one instance of data model class, so we need to pass id to the view function.(e.g. instance = get_object_or_404(Post,id=id)
+- **instance of form**: we need the same template(form view) as create view(post_form.html), except that we need to display the model instance data. so we need to pass the model instance to the form class. (e.g. form = PostForm(request.POST or None, instance)
+- pass form instance to context for rendering template
+- Same as Create View, we need to redirect to the item detail view after we submit the update form.